Semi-leptonic form factors of $\Xi_{c}\to\Xi$ in QCD sum rules: Acknowledgements

 \section{Acknowledgements}

-The author is grateful to Yu-Ji Shi, Wei Wang, Yan-Sheng Yang and Fu-Sheng Yu for valuable discussions.
-This work is supported in part by National Natural Science Foundation of China under Grant No. 12065020.
+The author is grateful to Profs.
+Pietro Colangelo, Wei Wang, Fu-Sheng Yu, and Drs.
+Yu-Ji Shi, Yu-Shan Su, Qi-An Zhang for valuable discussions, and in particular, the author would like to thank Prof. Wang Wei for his constant help and encouragement.
+This work is supported in part by scientific research start-up fund for Junma program of Inner Mongolia University, scientific research start-up fund for talent introduction in Inner Mongolia Autonomous Region, and National Natural Science Foundation of China under Grant No. 12065020.